hdarjus/exams.mylearn/README.md

                         n = n)
 ```

-The output zip file is saved in `output`.
-One can upload that zip file
+The output zip filepath is saved in `output`.
+One can upload that zip
-to Learn directly (after the Learn development team has activated that
+file to Learn directly (after the Learn development team has activated
-feature for the given course).
+that feature for the given course).

 I have tested the framework with the examples returned by
 `example_paths()`.
 I managed to upload 100 questions to Learn at the